Conan O'Brien: Guest appearances

 On the TV show 30 Rock, O'Brien is depicted as an ex-boyfriend of lead character Liz Lemon, who works in the same building.
 In the episode "Tracy Does Conan", O'Brien appears as himself, awkwardly reunited with Lemon and coerced by network executive Jack Donaghy into having the character Tracy Jordan on Late Night, despite having been assaulted in Jordan's previous appearance.
-O'Brien also made a cameo appearance on the U.S. version of The Office.
-In the episode "Valentine's Day", Michael believes that he spots former SNL cast member Tina Fey, but has actually mistaken another woman for her.
+O'Brien also made a cameo appearance on the American version of The Office.
+In the episode "Valentine's Day", Michael believes that he spots former SNL cast member Tina Fey but has actually mistaken another woman for her.
 In the meantime, O'Brien has a quick walk-on, and the camera crew informs Michael when he returns from talking to the Tina Fey lookalike.
 In 2011, he starred as himself in the web series Web Therapy (opposite Lisa Kudrow) for three episodes.
 O'Brien also made a guest appearance as the "Wandering MC" in the 2019 video game Death Stranding, where he communicates with the player using voice lines and facial expressions recorded during his visit to Kojima Productions' headquarters.

 Hosting duties

 O'Brien has hosted several awards shows and television specials.
 He hosted the 54th Primetime Emmy Awards in 2002 and the 58th Primetime Emmy Awards in 2006, to critical acclaim.
 He also hosted the 2014 MTV Movie Awards.
 In 2011 and 2012, O'Brien hosted the Christmas in Washington special for TBS' sister network, TNT, featuring celebrity performances and a special appearance by the Obama family both years.

 He has served as the master of ceremonies for the White House Correspondents' Association dinner in Washington, D.C. twice, in 1995 and 2013.
 In 2016, O'Brien hosted the 5th NFL Honors in San Francisco, California.
 He also hosted a reunion special in Northern Ireland for Game of Thrones in 2018 for the final season of the series.
 The special was released on HBO Max in 2021.

 On March 2, 2025, O'Brien hosted the 97th Academy Awards for the first time.
-He received wide acclaim for his performance, with the ceremony achieving its best U.S. television ratings in five years, and the Academy announced just two weeks later that he would return to host the 98th Academy Awards.
+He received wide acclaim for his performance, with the ceremony achieving its best U.S. television ratings in five years, and the Academy announced just two weeks later that he would return to host the 98th Academy Awards, which also received acclaim for his performance.
+O'Brien is set to return again as host in the 99th Academy Awards in 2027.

+Actor

+O'Brien played a fictional non-comedic live-action character for the first time in the 2025 American drama film If I Had Legs I'd Kick You written and directed by Mary Bronstein.
+In her review for The New York Times, Jeannette Catsoulis characterized O'Brian's character as "wickedly hostile."

+Music

+In 2026, O’Brien formed a rock band, named The Vigodas in honor of frequent Late Night collaborator Abe Vigoda.
+The group, in which O’Brien performs vocals and guitar, made its debut at a live show in Los Angeles on August 10.